coinse/GHRB/README.md

 ```

 should be included in the repository.
-Note that each metadata item should be inside a list.
+Note that each metadata item should be inside a list. \
+An example of such file can be found under ``` example/ ``` directory.

 ## Publication